 Key Perspectives and Takeaways

-The perceived lack of Cardano projects could well be about to change relatively soon, which is probably why the price outlook for the ADA token remains so bullish and has done ever since 2021 got underway.
+The perceived lack of Cardano projects could well be about to change relatively soon, which is probably why the price outlook for the Cardano (ADA) token remains so bullish and has been done ever since 2021 got underway.
 One of the most ambitious projects involves the launch of Cardano’s first stablecoin, which will be called AgeUSD.

-This asset, which is set to be rolled out on ADA’s blockchain by the end of Q3 2021, is the result of a large-scale collaboration between IOHK, Emurgo and Ergo and will be the first of its kind not to be pegged to a fiat currency.
-This type of endeavour undoubtedly highlights the immense potential of the Cardano network, which is capable of revolutionising the cryptocurrency space while also experiencing significant price growth over the course of the next 12 months.
+This asset, which is set to be rolled out on ADA’s blockchain by the end of Q3 2021, is the result of a large-scale collaboration between IOHK, Emurgo, and Ergo and will be the first of its kind not to be pegged to a fiat currency.
+This type of endeavor undoubtedly highlights the immense potential of the Cardano (ADA) network, which is capable of revolutionizing the cryptocurrency space while also experiencing significant price growth over the course of the next 12 months.

-Given that January 2021 has also seen Cardano announce high-profile partnerships with IBM and PriceWaterhouseCoopers (the latter of which takes the form of a protocol that generate a new commercial strategy for the professional services network), the growing hype surrounding this third-generation network is more than justified as it continues to advance blockchain technology within mainstream commerce.
+Given that January 2021 has also seen Cardano announce high-profile partnerships with IBM and PriceWaterhouseCoopers (the latter of which takes the form of a protocol that generates a new commercial strategy for the professional services network), the growing hype surrounding this third-generation Cardano (ADA) network is more than justified as it continues to advance blockchain technology within mainstream commerce.